-DroneDeploy was recently featured by Flite Test for a great video tutorial on 3D modeling.
+DroneDeploy was featured by Flite Test for a great video tutorial on 3D modeling.
 The process described in this video is explained below.

 Adding more imagery to your DroneDeploy flight

 If you're flying with DroneDeploy mobile app, complete one standard automated flight, and use the steps below to supplement your images.

 See here for instructions to add images to your existing map.